Engee documentation

 scalar

-The input port through which the control signal that controls the source is input.
+The input port through which the control signal is applied, controlling the source.

 R — rod

-The mechanical rotation port is associated with the moving part of the source (the rod).
+The mechanical rotation port is connected to the moving part of the source (rod).